hckrtst/cs-refresh/problems/Readme.md

 # P12 - Write a function setbits(x,p,n,y) that returns x with the n bits that begin at position p set to the rightmost n bits of y, leaving the other bits unchanged.

 # P13 - Function getbits(x,p,n) that returns the right-adjusted n-bit field of x that begins at position p

+# P14 - Write a function `bitcount(unsigned x)` which counts the number of 1's in an integer (K&R sec 2.10)

+# TODO's

-# TODO P? - Implement strstr() to Find a Substring in a String - [http://articles.leetcode.com/implement-strstr-to-find-substring-in/](http://articles.leetcode.com/implement-strstr-to-find-substring-in/)
+Implement strstr() to Find a Substring in a String - [http://articles.leetcode.com/implement-strstr-to-find-substring-in/](http://articles.leetcode.com/implement-strstr-to-find-substring-in/)

-# TODO P? - Write a linked list ([http://c.learncodethehardway.org/book/ex33.html](http://c.learncodethehardway.org/book/ex33.html))
+Write a linked list ([http://c.learncodethehardway.org/book/ex33.html](http://c.learncodethehardway.org/book/ex33.html))

+Write a function setbits(x,p,n,y) that returns x with the n bits that begin at position p set to the rightmost n bits of y, leaving the other bits unchanged(Listing krx206)

+Write a function invert(x,p,n) that returns x with the n bits that begin at position p inverted (i.e., 1 changed into 0 and vice versa), leaving the others unchanged.(Listing krx207)

+Write a function rightrot(x,n) that returns the value of the integer x rotated to the right by n bit positions.(K&R ex 2.8)

 # Reference
 * [BSD source](http://cvsweb.openbsd.org/cgi-bin/cvsweb/src/#dirlist)
 * [Snippets of code](http://stjarnhimlen.se/snippets/index.html)